Alexander Gorodnitsky: Early life

-Gorodnitsky was born on 20 March 1933 in Leningrad to a Russian Jewish family.
-His father was an engineer who worked in the printing industry.
-His mother, in her youth, was a school maths teacher, then worked as corrector and editor of sailing directions.
+Gorodnitsky was born on 20 March 1933 in Leningrad to a Russian Jewish family originated from Mogilev.
+His father — Moisey Afroimovich Gorodnitsky (1908–1986) — was an engineer who worked in the printing industry.
+His mother — Rakhil Moiseevna Gorodnitskaya (1908–1981), — in her youth, was a school maths teacher, then worked as corrector and editor of sailing directions.

 Gorodnitsky survived the Siege of Leningrad during Second World War.
-In 1951, he graduated from high school and entered the Faculty of Geophysics of the Leningrad Mining Institute, which he graduated in 1957 with specialist degree.
+In 1951, he graduated from high school №254 and entered the Faculty of Geophysics of the Leningrad Mining Institute, which he graduated in 1957 with specialist degree.

 Academic career

 From 1957 until 1972 Gorodnitsky worked in the Research institute for Geology of Arctic (its current name is All-Russian Research Institute for Geology and Mineral Resources of the World Ocean named after academician I.S.
 Gramberg).
 He has participated in many geological expeditions.
 Gorodnitsky is one of the discoverers of the Igarskoye copper deposit (1962).

 Since 1962, he has participated in maritime geophysical expeditions.
 Gorodnitsky is one of the authors of new ocean's electric field measurement method (1967).
 In collaboration with V.D.
 Fedorov and A.N.
 Paramonov he discovered the bioelectric effect of phytoplankton (1967).
 In 1968, he became a Candidate of Sciences (thesis on "The application of magnetometry and electrometry for the ocean bottom exploration").

 From 1969 until 1972 Gorodnitsky headed the Laboratory of Marine Geophysics of the Research institute for Geology of Arctic.
 In 1972, Gorodnitsky moved from Leningrad to Moscow and started working for the Research Institute of Oceanology named after P.P.
 Shirshov as a principal researcher.
 In 1982, he became a Doctor of Sciences in geological and mineralogical sciences (thesis on "The structure of oceanic lithosphere and underwater mountain building").
 In 1991, Gorodnitsky was given the highest academic rank of the professor.
 He authored original model of petromagnetic structure of the Mid-ocean ridge zones (1997).

+He teaches in the State University of the naukograd Dubna as visiting professor.
+He was awarded the honorary title of "Merited figure of sciences of Russian Federation" (2005).

 Gorodnitsky was at the drifting station at the North Pole (1964) and in Antarctica (1973).
 In 1982 and 1984, he took part in expeditions devoted to the search for the legendary Atlantis at the Ampère Seamount in the North Atlantic.

 Gorodnitsky's research included numerous dives on bathyscaphes, starting from Hermit Atoll in Papua New Guinea in 1978.
 In 1988, during an expedition on the research ship Akademik Mstislav Keldysh in the North Atlantic on the deep-sea apparatus Mir (submersible), he dived to a depth of 4.5 kilometers.